jwplatta/trade-lab/README.md

 ## Overview

 Trade Lab is a Python project focused on:
-- Developing custom trading indicators (GEX, etc.)
+- Developing trading indicators (GEX, etc.)
 - Analyzing trade data and performance
 - Creating reusable chart classes for common visualizations
 - Prototyping in Jupyter notebooks